 This kind of daily mathematical situations give many opportunities contribute to an increased experience and explored statistics.
 However, it is also a crucial understanding for considering when the mean is a useful measure for different data to be an informed citizen (MacCullough, 2007).
 The opportunity of real tasks in daily life can be compared to contextualized tasks that engaging and enhance motivation for conceptual knowledge in mathematics (Sullivan et al., 2013).
 Cobb and Moore (1997) claim that critical for statistical understanding is that “data” sets presented in the tasks are in its context.
 This because “statistics requires a different kind of thinking, because data are not just numbers, they are numbers with a context” (a.a p.
 801).

 A common phrase in statistics education attributed that data are numbers with a context.
 But in mathematical textbooks, it is common with only numbers without context in this topic area (Liljekvist, 2014).
 However, understanding of mean value includes both the algorithm for the mathematic arithmetic mean value and the arithmetic mean value as a mathematical point of balance (MacCullough, 2007).
 The balance between only calculating mean value algorithm and statistical reasoning for developing understanding is claimed for.
 Therefore, statistic tasks must be about a context to promote statistical reasoning (Cobb & Moore, 1997), and to develop conceptual knowledge requires that the algorithm is related to a context (MacCullough, 2007).
-Students also need to explain their reasoning for creating a more precise mathematically average understanding in the tasks (Maker, 2014), to be able to move from their data to get beyond their classroom context.
+Pupilss also need to explain their reasoning for creating a more precise mathematically average understanding in the tasks (Maker, 2014), to be able to move from their data to get beyond their classroom context.
 Therefore, it is also essential to highlight the mathematical content in the context as well as the opposite (Cobb & Yackel, 2011).

-If information is limited, e.g. in a diagram, the students can use verbal and gestural expressions to compensate for this limitation when they reason (Chen & Herbst, 2012).
+If information is limited, e.g. in a diagram, the pupil

+s can use verbal and gestural expressions to compensate for this limitation when they reason (Chen & Herbst, 2012).
 Burland et al.‘s (2000) study of two groups of Grade 6 pupils examined how the gestures related to their use of reasoning strategies according to diagrams, where illustrations were included, played an essential role in developing collaborative mathematical reasoning.
-Therefore, it is useful to follow the students learning process, and in this process observe gestures and informal verbal expressions of the content knowledge (Radford, 2013).
+Therefore, it is useful to follow the pupils learning process, and in this process observe gestures and informal verbal expressions of the content knowledge (Radford, 2013).
 This puts demands on having CK for developing pedagogical content knowledge (Shulman, 1986; Ball et al., 2008) as a teacher.

 Within higher education, students are expected not only to possess the required content knowledge but also to be prepared for an uncertain future whose knowledge needs are not yet known (Pang & Marton, 2003).
 Teacher educators try to prepare pre-service teachers to teach the next generation of pupils even though the knowledge requirements cannot be precisely predicted.
 The provision of tools that can support pre-service teachers in handling new situations within their future professions can facilitate both teachers’ and pupils’ learning processes (Pang & Marton, 2003).